masgeek/android-signing-plugin/README.md

 ## Usage

-Before adding a _Sign APKs_ build step to a job, you must configure a certificate credential using the Credentials Plugin's UI.
+Before adding a _Sign Android APKs_ build step to a job, you must configure a certificate credential using the Credentials Plugin's UI.
 As of this writing, this plugin requires a password-protected PKCS12 keystore containing a private key entry protected by the same password.
 Because of how the Credentials Plugin loads